 - The Block Allocations variance is primarily from insurance savings which is also reflected in that expenditure line. - Reserve Spending has increased as Facilities was approved for funding from the Division Reserves for COVID PPE and Custodial amounting to \$1.44 million and modular cooling units for \$250,000 offset by the department carryforward changes. - Supplemental Revenue has been reduced.
 In 2020-21 there was one-time funding for the Wye Abatement Grant (\$1.13 million) which is offset by adding back the Facility Rental and Lease Revenue of \$156,000. - Targeted Funding reduction is the result of the restructuring of IMR and CMR funding.
 In 2020-21 the full funding was provided as IMR and the School Divisions were required to capitalize a minimum 30% of the grant and the balance would be IMR funding.
 In 2021-22 Alberta Education split this funding into CMR and IMR so this impacts how the funding is reported.
 This resulted in a variance in IMR in the amount of \$1.28 million.
 In addition, the Targeted Funding total for 2021-22 includes \$2.74 million from Deferred Revenue.
 This is also the explanation for the Repairs and Maintenance expense line variance (pg.
-19). - Salaries and Benefits have increased this year due to a significant premium increase from ASEBP.
-Block Allocations have been increased for this expense. - Contracted Services is a net decrease of restoring services such as high dusting, increased gym floor refinishing, tree and vegetation maintenance (all reduced in 2020-21 due to budgetary reductions) offset by the removal of the Wye Abatement Grant and expenses. - Supplies and Materials has decreased primarily as a result of the COVID-19 PPE expense.
+19). - Salaries and Benefits have increased this year due to a significant premium increase from ASEBP and the addition of the facility services rental lease position.
+Block Allocations have been increased for this expense. - Repairs and Maintenance decrease is due to a reduction of \$2.7 million prior year carryforward, decrease of IMR funding of \$2.8 million (\$2.46 million of which is CMR for 2021-20), both offset by capitalization of IMR in the amount of \$1.52 million no longer required. - Contracted Services is a net decrease of restoring services such as high dusting, increased gym floor refinishing, tree and vegetation maintenance (all reduced in 2020-21 due to budgetary reductions) offset by the removal of the Wye Abatement Grant and expenses. - Supplies and Materials has decreased primarily as a result of the COVID-19 PPE expense.
 2020-21 had more budget in PPE and less in Custodial Supplies as it was based a lot on assumptions.
-2021-22 Budget has been trued up and budgeted for based on current year actuals. - Equipment includes the purchase of four vehicles and a bobcat. - The FTE change of 1.0 is from adding back Facility Rentals for 2021-22 and the administration staff to manage them.
-This position was re-deployed to Human Resources last fall when the Facilities Rentals were cancelled due to COVID-19.
+2021-22 Budget has been trued up and budgeted for based on current year actuals. - Equipment includes the purchase of four vehicles. - The FTE change of 1.0 is from adding back Facility Rentals for 2021-22 and the administration staff to manage them.
+This position was re-deployed to Human Resources last fall when the Facilities Rentals were cancelled due to COVID.